Data-Alliance/did-dxd/README.md

 Clients can get information of a specific DID by sending it to the Data-Alliance Verifiable Data Registry.
 After Requesting, a DID Document would return
-* DID Infomation Request : Client to Data-Alliance Verifiable Data Registry
+* DID Infomation Request : Client &Rightarrow; Data-Alliance Verifiable Data Registry
 <pre>
 {
   "@context": [